vonsovsky/bert-sentiment/README.md

 ## Prepare data

-Firstly, you need to prepare IMDB data which are publicly available.
+First, you need to prepare IMDB data which are publicly available.
 Format used here is one review per line, with first 12500 lines being positive, followed by 12500 negative lines.
 Or you can simply download dataset on my Google Drive [here](https://drive.google.com/drive/folders/1FiRODwhfJt6MpCqdfM7GgHwHqQ9VXFSJ?usp=sharing).
 Default folder read by script is `data/`.

 ## Train weights